sapslaj/aws-cli-installer/README.md

 sudo aws-cli-installer
 ```

-By default, AWS CLI is installed to `/opt/aws-cli/$VERSION` and a symlink is
+By default, AWS CLI is installed to `/opt/aws-cli` Symlinks are created in
-created from `/opt/aws-cli/current` to the current version.
-Symlinks are
-created in `/usr/local/bin/` for executables.
+`/usr/local/bin/` for executables.

 ```plain
 Usage: aws-cli-installer [OPTIONS]